 Expected lives

-State licenses \$ 260,000 Indefinite
+\$ 260,000 Indefinite

-GSE Applications 130,000 Indefinite
+130,000 Indefinite

-Operational manuals 1,200,000 3 years
+1,200,000 3 years

 1,590,000

-Less loss on impairment (1,200,000)
+(1,200,000)

-Intangible assets, net \$ 390,000
+\$ 390,000

+130,000 1,200,000 1,590,000 (1,200,000)

 The Company tests intangibles for impairment in the fourth quarter each year or more frequently if the Company believes indicators of impairment exist.
 At the time of acquisition, the operational manuals were a key deliverable in the Company's GSE application and were expected to be placed in service following GSE approval.
 Subsequently, the processes and procedures underlying the operational manuals have been reengineered to be substantially different as defined by the Company's current management.
 Therefore, at December 31, 2012 the Company determined the carrying value of operational manuals would not be recovered and the manuals could not be sold and would be disposed, and as a result, assessed the fair value at zero and recognized a loss on impairment of \$1.2 million.
 The Company does not believe that the indefinite-lived intangible assets were impaired at December 31, 2012.
 There were no intangible assets as of December 31, 2011.